nietaki/revolt-keyboard/README.md

 ## TODO

 - [x] ERC, DRC rules from JLC
+- [x] relative path footprint library for portable projects
+- [x] reversible IDC14 connector footprint
+- [x] dimension check for connector
 - [ ] add extra space on left and right to facilitate hotswap sockets in the future
 - [ ] move the rotated diodes for the same reason
-- [ ] relative path footprint library for portable projects
-- [ ] reversible IDC14 connector footprint
 - [ ] LEDs in the schematic
 - [ ] port the manifesto to the repo
-- [ ] open source the repo
+- [ ] open source the repo (license: https://creativecommons.org/licenses/by-sa/4.0/ I guess, because of the footprints)

 ## Workflow